21andrewchang/interviewbot/README.md

 # ChatGPT Interview Bot

-### Goal
+### Functionality

-Create a bot that can generate interview questions based on a directory of resumes.
+A bot that can generate interview questions based on a directory of resumes.
 Give the bot a name of who you want questions for and it will look through their resume and generate interview questions specifically for them.